 Tips for returning to running after injury

 When an athlete returns to running after an injury, many of the same rules apply.
-The runner should use the 10% rule to increase running volume, get adequate nutrition and rest.
+The runner should use the 10% rule to increase running volume, and make sure to get adequate nutrition and rest.

 The first pediatric institute of its kind in Texas, the Children's Health Andrews Institute for Orthopaedics & Sports Medicine aims at reducing the number of children being sidelined from injury.
 Learn more about our wide range of services available to help athletes stay healthy and improve their game.